solo-io/wasm/tools/wasme/cli/docs/content/tutorial_code/getting_started/_index.md

 Open `assembly/index.ts` in your favorite text editor.
 The source code is AssemblyScript and we'll make some changes to customize our new filter.

 Navigate to the `onResponseHeaders` method defined near the top of the file.
 Let's add a new header that we can use to verify our module was executed correctly (later down in the tutorial).
 Let's add a new response header `hello: world!`:
+The response header `hello: world!` has been added by default, you can do nothing or change the value of this header.

 ```typescript
       stream_context.headers.response.add("hello", "world!");